Paid Search

 • LSA treated like a guaranteed lead source

-• Landing pages disconnected from ad intent
+• Landing pages disconnected from the job behind the search

 • LSA used where eligibility, dispute rules, and answer speed make sense